-The rapid and widespread adoption of virtual learning environments (VLEs) in higher education has enabled Web 2.0 tools, such as screencasts, to be used innovatively to support and enhance traditional teaching and learning.
-Screencasts are a digital recording of a computer screen activity accompanied by a voice-over or concurrent audio commentary (Winterbottom, 2007).
-The recording can be created using a variety of software, such as Camtasia Studio, Screencast-o-matic, ScreenR, ScreenFlow4, and iShowU.
-In Maths learning, screencasts are especially useful as they allow the recording of handwritten step-by-step solutions of problems including specialist mathematical notation (Jordan, Loch, Lowe, Mestel, & Wilkins, 2012).
+The rapid and widespread adoption of virtual learning environments (VLEs) in higher education has enabled Web 2.0 tools, such as screencasts, to be used innovatively to support and enhancetraditional teaching and learning.
+Screencasts are video tutorials that capture the activity on a computer screen with concurrent audio commentary.
+They can be watched on a PC or any mobile device with video playback capabilities.
+Screencastshave been identified as a very useful tool in enhancing students' learning of skills-based subjects, particularly Mathematics as they allow the recording of handwritten step-by-step solutions of problems including specialist mathematical notation (Jordan, Loch, Lowe, Mestel, &Wilkins, 2012).
+Once generated, they can be recycled annually by the course instructor and shared with others in the same discipline, so they become a reusable learning object (RLO) (Seery, 2010).

-The nature of screencasts is in keeping with Paivio's (1986) dual coding theory, which posits that meaningful learning occurs when students process information simultaneously through two discrete input channels, namely the visual and auditory channels.
-The fusion of visual and audio elements together in screencasts support the way the human brain learns, which is by making associations between what is being seen (visual stimuli) and heard (auditory stimuli).
-This makes screencasts particularly beneficial for Maths learning.
-The combination of visual stimuli (images, handwriting, and on-screen movements) and audio stimuli (sound, narration, and voice-over description of steps and movements) also aligns perfectly with some of Mayer's principles of multimedia learning, which state that individuals learn better from animation and narration than from animation and on-screen text (modality principle); when a multimedia-aided lesson is presented in learner-paced segments rather than as a continuous unit (segmenting principle); when corresponding words (narration) and pictures are presented together at the same time rather than in succession (temporal contiguity principle); when the narration is done by a friendly human voice rather than a machine voice (voice principle); and when the narration sounds conversational rather than formal (personalization principle) (Mayer, 2005).
+In terms of learning principles, thereis a distinct characteristic of screencasts that renders them especially beneficial; and that is the fusion of visual and audio elements together to support the way the human brain learns, which is by making meaningful associations between what is being seen (visual stimuli) and heard (auditory stimuli).
+This nature of screencasts that combines visual stimuli (images, handwriting, and on-screen movements) and audio stimuli (sound, narration, and voice-over description of steps and movements) fits well theoretically with Mayer's principles of multimedia learning, which state that people learn better from a combination of words and graphics rather than from words alone (multimedia principle); when graphics are presented with narration rather than with printed text (modality principle); when corresponding words (narration) and pictures are presented at the same time rather than in succession(temporal contiguity principle); when the words are spoken in a conversational style rather than a formal style (personalization principle); and when the words are spoken by a friendly human voice rather than a machine voice (voice principle)(Mayer, 2005).

-Based on these learning principles, Maths screencasts that demonstrate how to solve problems in a well-paced, step-by-step procedure backed by the friendly and familiar voice of the instructor should optimize Maths learning and enhance the student experience.
-Screencast features that allow for infinite pausing and replaying also help students to handle, at their own pace, the cognitive load present in typical mathematical narratives such as that shown in Figure 1:
+Drawing from these principles, Math screencasts that demonstrate how to solve problems in a well-paced, step-by-step procedure backed by the friendly and familiar voice of the instructor should function to optimize Math learning and enhance the student experience.
+Such screencasts have an additive effect that improves Math learning, and are in keeping with Paivio's (1986) dual coding theory, which posits that meaningful learning occurs when students process information simultaneously through two discrete input channels, i.e. the visual and auditory channels.
+Screencast features that allow for infinite pausing and replaying also help students to handle, at their own pace, the cognitive load present in typical mathematical narratives such as that shown in Figure 1 below:

-Figure 1: Many Maths problem solving steps, for example the Simplex Method, contain heavy cognitive load
+Figure 1.
+Many Maths problem solving steps, for example the Simplex Method, contain heavy cognitive load